 Orange Cold Brew Iced Tea

-orange cold brew iced tea served over ice with fresh orange slices
+Orange cold brew iced tea in a tall glass showing clear amber still drink over ice with thin orange slices on marble surface

 Prep Time : 10 min